RobertAhlin/rpg-p3/README.md

 # <a id="the-game"></a>RPG - Text (console) based role playing game.
 <img src="readmefiles/dragon-elf-img.jpg" alt="Fantasy picture of a dragon and a female elf."><br>
-## Second project at Code Institute
+## Third project at Code Institute

 Welcome to a fantasy adventure.<br>
 A role playing text game.